Everything To Know About Elon Musk’s Neuralink That Is Venturing Into Brain Implants

 Neuralink: What does the Elon Musk-backed firm do?

 Neuralink describes itself as a neurotechnology company developing a special brain interface to let humans or other biological beings interact with the digital world.
-This brain interface is mostly said to benefit those who are ‘medically unfit’ and don’t have any control over their body.
-The company also has long-term plans of using Neuralink technology to enhance the human experience.
+While this brain interface is mostly said to benefit those who are ‘medically unfit’ and don’t have any control over their body, the company also has long-term plans of using Neuralink technology to enhance the human experience.

 “In the future, we hope to restore capabilities such as vision, motor function, and speech, and eventually expand how we experience the world,” says Neuralink on its website.